rai-project/dockerfile-builder/src/components/Pages/About.md

 work done using container technology on PowerPC.
 We also plan on adding articles detailing the best practices to follow while using containers on PowerPC along with some tips and tricks.

+# Acknowledgements

+Power 8 hardware was provided by IBM and the Oregon State University Open Source Lab.